lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 \notes{For $t=1,\dots,T$ now given some initial state $\inputVector_{0}$ and some some values of each $\textbf{u}_{t}$, we can **simulate** the full dynamics of the car for a full episode using [Gym](https://gym.openai.com/envs/).
 The values of
 $\textbf{u}_{t}$ are fully determined by the parameters of the linear controller.}

 \notes{After each episode of length $T$ is complete, a reward function $R_{T}(\theta)$ is computed.
-In the mountain car example the reward is computed as 100 for reaching the target of the hill on the right hand side, minus the squared sum of actions (a real negative to push to the left and a real positive to push to the right) from start to goal.
-Note that our reward depend on $\theta$ as we make it dependent on the parameters of the linear controller.}
+In the mountain car example, the reward is computed as 100 for reaching the target of the hill on the right hand side, minus the squared sum of actions (a real negative to push to the left and a real positive to push to the right) from start to goal.
+Note that our reward depends on $\theta$ as we make it dependent on the parameters of the linear controller.}

 \subsection{Emulate the Mountain Car}